Srivats1991/srivats.dev/designthink.md

-# Design Thinking Approach could transform organizations - Don't just restrict it PMs and Designers
+# Design Thinking Approach could transform organizations - Don't just restrict it to PMs and Designers

 Companies are knowingly or unknowingly want one thing - Products that people love.
 Every product in the market solves (or atleast tries!) customer problems.
 Design thinking in it's simplest terms in a human-centric approach that believes all problems, simple or complicated, ultimately are human.
 At it's core Design Thinking tries to understand the needs of customers, foster innovation and ultimately result in awesome products that makes people happy.